ppeetteerrs/personal-website/content/series/linux_kernel/1_the_first_second/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
     Almost all Linux system nowadays use the Grand Unified Boot Loader v2 (GRUB2).
-It exists in the form of a file usually cored <code>core.img</code> withe a config file normally at <code>/boot/grub.grub.cfg</code>.
+It exists in the form of a file usually cored `core.img` withe a config file normally at `/boot/grub.grub.cfg`.
 GRUB2 has knowledge about the Linux file system.
 It basically displays the available kernel / OS to the user.
 Once the user selects a kernel, the kernel image is then loaded into memory and control is passed to the kernel.
 The steps involved are:
   </p>
 </div>